valkey-io/valkey-doc/topics/search-query.md

 @color:{hello world | hello universe}
 ```

-This example will match black or any word that starts with ferd:
+This example will match black or any word that starts with fred:

 ```
-@color:{black | ferd*}
+@color:{black | fred*}
 ```

 For more examples see [Tag Fields](#example-tag-queries).